 Your initial appointment will usually last 45 min.
 The time allotted is for a full biomechanical and gait analysis.
 This entails an examination of the foot and leg alignment, range of motion testing, skeletal alignment, functional testing and a shoe evaluation.
-At the end of the assessment a treatment plan is discussed.
+At the end of the assessment a relief care plan is discussed.

 If you have insurance please check with the provider to see if you require a prescription/referral from a medical doctor.
 You do not need one to be assessed however if your insurance requires one it is best to know before.